pingcap/tidb-operator/en/deploy-tidb-operator.md

 ## Install TiDB Operator

-TiDB Operator uses [CRD (Custom Resource Definition)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to extend Kubernetes.
+TiDB Operator uses [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) to extend Kubernetes.
 Therefore, to use TiDB Operator, you must first create the `TidbCluster` custom resource type, which is a one-time job in your Kubernetes cluster.

 {{< copyable "shell-regular" >}}